Brian Leonard: Professional career

-NFL Draft prospect
+Pre-draft

 As an NFL prospect, Leonard was targeted by almost every draft expert and website to be the top fullback (as well as one of the higher-ranked halfbacks) and most likely would be playing a hybrid halfback / fullback / H-Back position in the pros.
 Leonard was projected as a day one selection, as high as the first round.
 At the 2007 NFL Combine Leonard was timed at 4.49 in the 40-yard dash, which is exceptionally fast for a fullback and above average for a running back; also, he bench pressed 225 lbs 28 times (most of any running back).
 NFL Network's Mike Mayock had Leonard ranked as the #4 running back in the draft.
 SportingNews said Leonard that he was "misused as a traditional fullback... would prosper in a one-back set..."

-Pre-draft measurables

 St. Louis Rams

-On April 28, 2007, Leonard was selected by the St. Louis Rams in the second round with the 52nd overall pick of the 2007 NFL Draft.
+On April 28, 2007, Leonard was selected by the St. Louis Rams in the second round with the 52nd overall pick of the 2007 NFL draft.
 He signed a four-year, $2.8 million contract on July 24, 2007, that included $1.55 million in guaranteed money.
 Coach Scott Linehan decided to use Leonard as a fullback, running back, and a special third-down back, in relief of Steven Jackson.
 Linehan also stated that Leonard would see 15-20 snaps per game.
 In rookie training camp, Leonard was one of only two running backs, the other being Brad Lau.
 “We only have two backs right now so I am running in single back and halfback so I will be the running back unless we get another running back in here,” Leonard said.
 “It’s nice to get the reps, but it is tiring.”
 Leonard ran for the Rams' first touchdown of the year against the Minnesota Vikings in preseason on August 10, 2007.

-He had his first 100-yard rushing game, typically a milestone among running backs, on October 7, 2007 at home against the Arizona Cardinals.
+He had his first 100-yard rushing game, typically a milestone among running backs, on October 7, 2007, at home against the Arizona Cardinals.

 Leonard underwent surgery on both his shoulders after the season.